mvysny/karibu-dsl/karibu-dsl-v10/README.md

 Usually one writes custom components by extending the `KComposite` class.
 Please read the [Creating a Component](https://vaadin.com/docs/v10/flow/creating-components/tutorial-component-composite.html) for more details.

 > We promote composition over inheritance, similar to [React's Composition vs Inheritance](https://reactjs.org/docs/composition-vs-inheritance.html).
-You should always extend `Composite` instead of extending e.g. `HorizontalLayout` - extending from `HorizontalLayout` makes it part of your class and you can't replace it with e.g. `FlowLayout` without breaking backward compatibility.
+You should always extend `KComposite` instead of extending e.g. `HorizontalLayout` - extending from `HorizontalLayout` makes it part of your class and you can't replace it with e.g. `FlowLayout` without breaking backward compatibility.

 An example of such a component: